On highly regular strongly regular graphs: Point graphs of partial quadrangles

-If we want to test whether the point-graph of a partial quadrangle also fulfills the $6$-vertex condition, the list of graph-types from Theorem~\ref{six-cond} reduces drastically: \begin{proposition} Let $\Gamma$ be the point-graph of a partial quadrangle.
-Then in order to test the $6$-vertex condition for $\Gamma$ it suffices to check it for the following $8$ graph-types:
+\end{proof} Let us also have a look at a criterion for the $6$-vertex condition for partial quadrangles: \begin{proposition} Let $\Gamma$ be the point graph of a partial quadrangle.
+Then in order to test the $6$-vertex condition for $\Gamma$ it suffices to check it for the following $8$ graph types: